-Not to worry, you can become a pro gardener in no time with a few easy tips.
+Not to worry, you can become a pro gardener in no time with our amateur’s guide to gardening.
 Start with the basics and then get into more advanced gardening techniques, and your garden will be blooming before you know it.

 2. Prepare your soil